 See what it’s like to stand face-to-face with a giraffe at The Maryland Zoo’s Giraffe Feeding Station!
 Bring your family and friends to experience The Maryland Zoo giraffe like never before.

-Hours of Operation – Hours Vary (March – December)
+Hours of Operation – Friday – Sunday (fall schedule), Hours Vary

 The Feeding Station features a gated feeding area where visitors can purchase a branch of acacia browse for $2 to feed the giraffe.
 There is also a separate, non-gated deck for viewing and photography.
 A small gift shop featuring giraffe and elephant souvenirs and a large hand-washing station is behind the feeding area – always wash after feeding a giraffe!

 The Giraffe House was opened in 1965 – built for approximately $200,000 by the City of Baltimore.
 The Zoo’s first two giraffe were made possible by a gift from The Gildea Foundation.
 The Giraffe Feeding Station began construction on July 31, 2007 and was substantially completed was Dec 12, 2007.
 It was designed by CLRdesign, Inc., a Philadelphia-based architecture, planning, landscape architecture, and exhibit design firm, and built by the Baltimore offices of HITT Contracting, Inc. Construction cost was approximately $750,000 and was funded by the State of Maryland.

 On May 9, 2008 it was dedicated in honor of A.B.
 Krongard’s grandchildren – Alex, Ben, Caroline, Luke, Lilly, Maggie and Brandon.
 Mr. Krongard has a long association with the Maryland Zoological Society’s Board of Trustees and has supported the Zoo not only financially, but with his personal time and leadership skills as well.